ThibaultLatrille/MutationSelectionDrift/README.md

 The experiments can either run on a local computer or in a cluster configuration (slurm).

-Moreover, this repository gives the tools to produce your own experiment on your dataset, given you have at least an DNA alignment file and an associated rooted tree topology (branch lengths are not required).
+Moreover, this repository gives the tools to produce your own experiment on your dataset, given you have at least a DNA alignment file and an associated rooted tree topology (branch lengths are not required).

 The experiments are meant to run on Linux/Unix/MacOS operating systems.
 However a docker container is provided and a WindowsOS installation (not tested by the author) should in principle work too, at your own peril.